anandrajaram21/discord-rpc-apple-music/README.md

 I also removed the entire caching mechanism as it didn't seem to work well for me, and the wrong artwork would often showup on Discord.

+## Features

+From [anadrajarms21's](https://github.com/anandrajaram21/discord-rpc-apple-music) version, I have added a few things, No 1: Ability to save the songs artwork to the mac
+No 2: Ability to switch between getting the artwork from spotify or apple No 2: Ability to switch the button from apple to youtube No 3: A config file in the "config" directory
+No 4: Uses my own client-id, from saving Anand's id from ratelimiting No 5: This is still not working fully, but this will use the artwork from the file and use that as the image, for this to work I'm going to have to setup a server.

 ## Installation

 Prerequisites: Node.js, and NPM.